 Delaware requires all vehicle owners to carry personal injury protection (PIP) insurance, which provides coverage for injuries sustained in a car accident.
 PIP insurance is first-party coverage, meaning it pays for your own injuries and lost income if you're injured.
-PIP is also referred to as no-fault coverage, as it pays benefits no matter which party was at fault in the accident.
+Also called no-fault coverage, PIP pays benefits no matter which party was at fault in the accident.

-Personal injury protection is a required form of auto insurance in Delaware for all vehicles.
-Your PIP insurance covers all parties involved in any accident involving a car, including the driver, passengers in your vehicle and anyone else injured in the collision.
+Personal injury protection is required auto insurance in Delaware.
+PIP insurance covers all parties in any accident involving a car, including the driver, passengers and anyone injured in the collision.
 So a pedestrian or bicyclist who was hurt in a collision with your vehicle would also be covered by your PIP insurance.
 The only exception is that anyone in another vehicle at the time of the accident would be covered under the PIP of the car that they were inside.

 PIP insurance in Delaware covers all medical expenses, lost wages and other costs related to an injury sustained for two years following an accident, so long as these expenses don't exceed your coverage limits.
 The minimum PIP coverage required in Delaware is: